dog-days/create-react-boilerplate-app/README.md

 ### Mock

-Mock is base on webpack-dev-server' historyApiFallback.For example,there is a api link `http://www.github.com/api/test`.But at the very beginning,the link is not valid .We want it be mocked in `./public/mock`.We can use the config in package.json below.
+Mock is base on webpack-dev-server historyApiFallback.For example,there is a api link `http://www.github.com/api/test`.But at the very beginning,the link is not valid .We want it be mocked in `./public/mock`.We can use the config in package.json below.

 ```json
 {